christopherwira/anon-auth-zkp-set-membership/README.md

 by Christopher Wiraatmaja, Shoji Kasahara.

-This paper has been submitted for publication in ***5th Conference on Blockchain Research & Applications for Innovative Networks and Services (BRAINS23)***.
+This paper will be presented at ***5th Conference on Blockchain Research & Applications for Innovative Networks and Services (BRAINS23)***.

 >We proposed a technique to prevent replay attacks into an authentication setting that preserves its user's privacy.
 Using our previous technique, we developed a blockchain-based authentication scheme that achieves cheaper gas costs and provides better scalability compared to prior works.